cah311/odin-recipes/README.md

-# odin-recipies
+# odin-recipes

 This the first HTML project in the Odin Project.
-It is a simple recipie website.
+It is a simple recipe website.
 Skills utilized in this project will be: HTML & GIT.